rbiedrawa/spring-k8s-prometheus/Readme.md

-# Spring Boot Micrometer project configured to work with
+# Spring Boot Micrometer with Prometheus Operator

 This repository contains sample Spring Boot application that exposes metrics to Prometheus and Grafana.